 Once you have a grasp of Arduino and how to wire up a breadboard, it’s time to put your skills to use and build some projects.
-Whether you’re a maker, hobbyist or a student looking for an engineering capstone or final-year project, you can use this list of Beginner Arduino projects for inspiration!
+Whether you’re a maker, hobbyist, or a student looking for an engineering capstone or final-year project, here are 15 Arduino projects for beginners.

 I’ve grouped these projects by category, to make them easier to find.